cunnie/inclusive-sober-literature/remixed/12_and_12/en_step07.md

   Humility, as a word and as an ideal, has a very bad time of it in our world.
 Not only is the idea misunderstood; the word itself is often intensely disliked.
 Many people haven’t even a nodding acquaintance with humility as a way of life.
 Much of the everyday talk we hear, and a great deal of what we read, highlights humankinds’s pride in their own achievements.

-  With great intelligence, scientists have been forcing nature to disclose her secrets.
+  With great intelligence, scientists have been forcing nature to disclose its secrets.
 The immense resources now being harnessed promise such a quantity of material blessings that many have come to believe that a human-made millennium lies just ahead.
 Poverty will disappear, and there

 PAGE 71